Community Engagement Center (CEC)

 - Impact of Community Engaged Education at Pitzer

-Please note that we now have two offices: Bernard Core, 2nd Floor and Avery 105-107.
-CEC is open during normal business hours (8 am to 5 pm).
-We are available for walk-ins during our office hours which are listed below.
+We are now located in Scott Hall 108 (A-C).
+We are open during normal business hours (8 am to 5 pm).
+We are available for walk-ins during our office hours.
 We're also available by appointment.

 Mail correspondence to: